jrodewig/wanderahead.github.io/_posts/2025-04-08-unexpected-things-to-do-in-calhoun-ga.md

 visitors place hundreds of candles around the garden until the entire tiny village is ablaze.

-## Eat and Dance at the Bbq Boogie and Blues Festival
+## Eat and Dance at the BBQ Boogie and Blues Festival

 Here’s a quick tip.
 If you happen to be in town in Spring.
 It’s held downtown for an annual weekend, and it’s the city’s biggest event.
 Usually